flexcyon/docs-en/translation-es/README/page-2.md

 # Via Community Store (recommended)

-Para instalar este tema a través de la tienda comunitaria, navega por`Settings
+To install this theme via the community store, navigate to  `Settings
 > Appearance`

-1. Under`Themes`, haga clic en Manage
+1. Under `Themes`, click Manage

-2.`Type "Flexcyon in the search bar
+2. `Type "Flexcyon in the search bar
 > Select it
 > Click "Install and Use"`

 ## Via BRAT

-Para instalar este tema a través de BRAT, vaya a`Settings
+To install this theme via BRAT, navigate to `Settings
 > Community Plugins
 > Browse`

-1.`Type "BRAT" in the search bar
+1. `Type "BRAT" in the search bar
 > Select it (the one by TftHacker)
 > Click install`

-2. Espera la instalación para completar luego haga clic`Enable`
+2. Wait for installation to complete then click `Enable`

-3. Haga clic`Options`
+3. Click `Options`

-4. Haga clic`Add Beta Theme`
+4. Click `Add Beta Theme`

-5. Input`https://github.com/bladeacer/flexcyon`y luego haga clic`Add Theme`
+5. Input `https://github.com/bladeacer/flexcyon` and then click `Add Theme`

 ## Style Settings Plugin

-La instalación de configuración de estilo es altamente recomendable para este tema, como la mayoría la personalización y funcionalidad se construye alrededor de ella.
-.

-Documentación para la configuración de estilo de este tema se puede encontrar[here](../Styling/Style-Settings/index.md)
+Installation of Style Settings is highly recommended for this theme, as most customisation and functionality is built around it.

+Documentation for style settings of this theme can be found [here](../Styling/Style-Settings/index.md)